mark-hallman/DFRWS-2019-KAPE-Workshop/README.md

 #### Lab-01

 Use command line or GUI version of KAPE (or maybe even try both) collect all the Registry Hives on your own system.
-Flush your tdest folder.
-Write the files out to a drive of your choice but in a top level folder named `kape_out/lab-01`.
+Flush your tdest folder before collecting any data.
+Write the files out to a drive of your choice but in a top level folder named `kape_out\lab-01\tdest`.

 ​	How many files were copied out?
 How man were deduced?
 How long did it take?